Chrissy's Court

 Chrissy's Court is an American comedic arbitration-based court show starring television personality and model Chrissy Teigen and her mother, Vilailuck "Pepper Thai" Teigen.
 The series premiered on April 6, 2020, on Quibi.

 In June 2020, Quibi renewed the series for a second season.
-Despite Quibi's shutdown, the library was moved to Roku, and Chrissy's Court was added in May 2021.
+Despite Quibi's shutdown, the library was moved to The Roku Channel, and Chrissy's Court was added in May 2021.
 Season 2 premiered on June 17, 2022.
 The third season premiered on October 21, 2022.

 Premise

 Chrissy's Court shows "Chrissy Teigen reigns supreme as the 'judge' over one small claims case.
 The plaintiffs, defendants, and disputes are real, as Chrissy's mom turned 'bailiff', Pepper Thai, maintains order in the courtroom."

 Production

 On May 23, 2019, it was announced that Quibi had ordered 10 episodes of the courtroom comedy series starring Chrissy Teigen and her mother, Vilailuck "Pepper Thai" Teigen.

 The series is executive produced by Teigen through Suit & Thai Productions, and Luke Dillon through 3 Arts Entertainment.